Skip to content

 DQL

-DQL (Debug Query Language) is the core query language of the Guance platform, designed for efficient querying and analysis of time series data, log data, event data, etc. DQL combines the semantic expression of SQL with the syntax structure of PromQL, aiming to provide users with a flexible and powerful query tool.
+DQL (Debug Query Language) is the core query language of the Guance platform, specifically designed for efficient querying and analysis of time series data, log data, event data, and more.
+DQL combines the semantic expression of SQL with the syntactic structure of PromQL, aiming to provide users with a flexible and powerful query tool.

 Basic Query Structure

-The basic query structure of DQL is as follows:
+The basic structure of a DQL query is as follows:

 namespace[index]::datasource[:select-clause] [{where-clause}] [time-expr] [group-by-clause] [having-clause] [order-by-clause] [limit-clause] [sorder-by-clause] [slimit-clause] [soffset-clause]